 Couldn't be prouder to be a part of this! https://t.co/hXSWa1QhoXDecember 3, 2016

-The Last Of Us 2 is not co-directed by Bruce Straley
+The Last of Us 2 is not co-directed by Bruce Straley

 “Bruce recently decided to take some much deserved time off after shipping two critically acclaimed games in the last few years.
 He’s looking forward to returning to the studio soon and jumping back in on his next project.”

-Whether Druckmann will take on the dual roles of both creative director and game director on The Last Of Us 2 is unclear.
+Whether Druckmann will take on the dual roles of both creative director and game director on The Last of Us 2 is unclear.
 Perhaps Naughty Dog will bring in a new director to allow Neil to concentrate fully on ensuring this sequel’s script lives up to the impeccable standards set by the original.

-The Last Of Us 2 soundtrack will feature the original game's composer
+The Last of Us 2 soundtrack will feature the original game's composer

 “We’ve been talking about this project for a couple of years,” Druckmann admits at the PlayStation Experience.
 “He’s never done a sequel to anything he’s done.
 He’s so prolific and so good.
 He has these passion projects he just picks and chooses.
 He doesn’t care about the money.
 He started writing some new themes for us, and for this trailer you hear some new themes at the beginning, and a new rendition for the original theme at the end.”
 Buckle up, eardrums.
-If is anything to go by, The Last Of Us 2 is going to be one of PS4’s most invigorating audio experiences…
+If /that/ giraffe scene is anything to go by, The Last of Us 2 is going to be one of PS4’s most invigorating audio experiences…